OFFERINGS

 First 40 Days Postpartum Care Package

-• Listening, witnessing, birth story inquiry, care of you, care of your newborn, care of your family, resource sharing and referrals as needed, light housekeeping, administrative support, errand running, feeding support, cloth diapering aid/Elimination Communication.
+• Listening, witnessing, birth story inquiry, care of you, care of your newborn, care of your family, resource sharing and referrals as needed, light housekeeping, administrative support, errand running, feeding support, diapering/cloth diapering aid/Elimination Communication, baby wearing education and support.

 • Custom Postpartum Nourishment in the form of: (cost TBD)